qub3s/nlp_2025_NiceLovablePeople/README.md

 Parts of the scripts and code were altered by [Jan Philip Wahle](https://jpwahle.com/) and [Terry Ruas](https://terryruas.com/).

-For the 2024 edition of the DNLP course at the University of Göttingen, the project was modified by [Niklas Bauer](https://github.com/ItsNiklas/), [Jonas Lührs](https://github.com/JonasLuehrs), ...
+The project was modified by [Niklas Bauer](https://github.com/ItsNiklas/) for the 2025 DNLP course at the University of Göttingen.